 A dental bridge is a set of three or more crowns connected to one another.
 The two crowns on the ends—the “abutment teeth”—anchor to either your existing teeth or to dental implants.
 The crowns between these anchors—the “pontics”—bridge the gap where teeth are missing.

 Patients in Belmont, Cambridge, and Greater Boston can restore their smile with crowns and bridges placed on natural teeth.
 The procedures are well established and tend to be more affordable than receiving dental implants for each missing tooth.
 However, crowns and bridges don’t have some of the benefits that dental implants provide:

 - Your doctor will need to reshape your existing teeth to place crowns and bridges.
 Dental implants don’t require reshaping since they take the place of a missing tooth.

 - While crowns and bridges are very durable, dental implants tend to have greater strength and stability.

-- The area around pontics may experience bone resorption over time, creating a gap between the crown and the gums.
+- The area around the “pontics” (artificial tooth attached to dental bridge) may experience bone resorption over time, creating a gap between the crown and the gums.
 Dental implants help to prevent bone resorption.

 As a Dental Restorative Group patient, you will receive transparent and detailed guidance.
 Our doctors will give you the time and information you need to choose the right treatment option.